AmanjeetBeniwal/Amazon/Readme.md

-this is the clone of   eCommerce project!
+that is the amazon clone